nchilla/wolf-pack/readme.md

 1. Run `npm install` to install node dependencies

-2. Download database file `new-york-times.db` from [this Dropbox folder](https://www.dropbox.com/sh/x3daejm3nbp23h6/AADcbhIMYrY2UHr-Rm2usqj2a?dl=0) and put it in `data/`.
-I'm not sure whether you also need the `-shm` and `-wal` files in that folder, but wouldn't hurt.
+2. Download database file `all-pubs-eav.db` from [here]([https://www.dropbox.com/sh/x3daejm3nbp23h6/AADcbhIMYrY2UHr-Rm2usqj2a?dl=0](https://www.dropbox.com/s/ctekr4xd5nlhxpu/all-pubs-eav.db?dl=0)) and put it in `data/`.

-3. Run `npm start`.
-This will run `server.js`, which uses Express to start a local server that listens for page and search requests.
+3. Run `npm run dev`.
+This will run sveltekit, starting a local server for the project

-4. Navigate to `localhost:3000` to test out the graph.
+4. Navigate to `localhost:5173` (or whatever server the terminal leads you to) to test out the graph.
 You’ll see search requests and performance details in the terminal, as well as in the browser console.